What’s the latest craze in Colorado outdoor adventures? Most likely by now, you’ve heard the name, Via Ferrata.

 A typical course is set up so that steel cables and ladders (or rungs) are fixed to a rock, and climbers are harnessed in with two tethers attached to the protected route.
 This allows the climbers to secure themselves as they make their way across the route, limiting any falls that might occur.
 Other attachments such as steps, bridges, and ladders provide climbers with secure footings and handholds.

 Colorado is home to several via ferrata courses, each with something unique to offer its climbers.
-Most routes are led by a guide or local outfitter, and are not open to the public, except for the Telluride Via Ferrata that does not require a guide.
+Most routes are led by a guide or local outfitter, and are not open to the public, except for the Telluride Via Ferrata, which does not require a guide.

 A good activity for the entire family, most routes require a minimum age of 12.
 From the first via ferrata in Telluride to one of the newest routes created in conjunction with the ropes course in Idaho Springs, there are plenty to choose from.
 Take your adventures to new heights and discover these via ferrata routes in Colorado.